 - Establish and maintain effective working relationships with those contacted in the course of work including diverse interest groups, advocacy groups and other governmental organizations.

-- Ensure the clinic and its staff actively communicate with the CVN Central Office, participate in CVN meetings/events/activities, and contribute to the overall network.
+- Ensure the clinic and its staff actively communicate with the CVN Central Office/HOPE leadership, participate in CVN and HOPE meetings/events/activities, and contribute to the overall network.
 Through leadership, develop and foster a culture of collaboration, peer consultation, and commitment to ongoing education and professional improvement.

 - On a continuous basis, interpret and evaluate staff reports; know laws, regulations and codes; observe performance and evaluate staff; problem solve clinic related issues; remember various rules; and explain and interpret policy.